fpezzati/SecProof/README.md

 Indicated in policies.
 Its scope is to retreive an attribute from a request to allow a condition to evaluate it.

 ### PolicySet
 A set of policies and a function to evaluate single policy result.
+Pay attention: top level policy's Target (or policy set) returned by PolicyFinder will always considered as matched.
+PDP assumes that if finder returns a Policy or PolicySet that means their target match, so your PolicyFinderModule is responsible to return policies with target who will be evaluated as match by the request.
+Ok I got tests against PolicySet who have PolicyReferenceId.
+I need to investigate further to be sure about a strange behavior I saw.
+It seems that if policies are referenced they need an explicit reference about a `PoliciyFinder` object.
+I think it is weird.
+Why don't PolicyReferenceId simply uses `PolicyFinder` present in the PDP?
+Bah..
+Let's dig deeper about this.